All Products

 Other metrics

-• NumScanners indicates the number of tasks that the scanner submits to the thread pool, which is scheduled by the thread pool in RuntimeState.
-The doris_scanner_thread_pool_thread_num and doris_scanner_thread_pool_queue_size parameters respectively specify the size and queue length of the thread pool.
+• NumScanners is the number of tasks the scanner submits to the thread pool, which is managed by RuntimeState.
+The doris_scanner_thread_pool_thread_num and doris_scanner_thread_pool_queue_size parameters control thread pool size and queue length.
 If the number of threads is excessive or insufficient, the query efficiency is affected.
 You can also divide some metrics by the number of threads to roughly estimate the time consumed by each thread.

 Buffer pool